 This story is immortalized in a song about 18½ minutes long, and has become a staple on America's Thanksgiving playlist.

-Over 50 years later, USA Today recently caught up with Robbins in an interview.
+Last year, USA Today caught up with Robbins in an interview.

 “We did something really stupid 56 years ago when we were teenagers, and much to my surprise it’s still in the news every Thanksgiving,” Robbins says in a USA Today video.
 “Thanks to Arlo and his brilliant song: Alice’s Restaurant … They busted us for dumping some garbage, but it wasn't after the Thanksgiving dinner, we were there and we helped Ray clean out the church.
 And it was mostly, you know, pieces of wood and cardboard.
 Everyone thinks it was household garbage but it wasn’t.”